GSA/search-gov/README.markdown

 You should now be able to login to your local instance of search.gov.

 ## Admin
-Your user account should have admin priveleges set.
+Your user account should have admin privileges set.
 Now go here and poke around.

 <http://127.0.0.1:3000/admin>

 ## Asynchronous tasks
 Several long-running tasks have been moved to the background for processing via Resque.

-Resque workers and the resque-web interface can be run automatically via `docker-compose up`.
+1. If you haven't already, run `docker-compose up` to start all the services.

+1. Launch the Sinatra app to see the queues and jobs:

+    `$ resque-web ./lib/setup_resque.rb`

 1. Visit the resque-web sinatra app at <http://0.0.0.0:5678/overview> to inspect queues, workers, etc.

 1. In your admin center, [create a type-ahead suggestion (SAYT)](http://localhost:3000/admin/sayt_suggestions) "delete me".
 Now [create a SAYT filter](http://localhost:3000/admin/sayt_filters) on the word "delete".

+1. Look in the Resque web queue to see the job enqueued.

+1. Start a Resque worker to run the job:

+   `$ QUEUE=* rake environment resque:work`

 1. You should see log lines indicating that a Resque worker has processed a `ApplySaytFilters` job: